inaka/elvis/README.md

-The `dirs` key is a list that indicates where `elvis` should look for the files that match `filter`, which will be run through each of the rules specified by the `rules` entry, which is list of items with the following structure `{Module, Function, RuleConfig}` (or just `{Module, Function}` if the rule takes no configuration values).
+The `dirs` key is a list that indicates where `elvis` should look for the files that match `filter`, which will be run through each of the rules specified by the `rules` entry, which is a list of items with the following structure `{Module, Function, RuleConfig}` or `{Module, Function}` if the rule takes no configuration values.

-The implementation of a rule is just a function that takes 3 arguments: `elvis`'s `config` entry from its [configuration](#configuration); the file to be analyzed; and a `RuleConfig` configuration map specified for the rule.
+The implementation of a rule is just a function that takes 3 arguments: `elvis`'s `config` entry from its [configuration](#configuration); the file to be analyzed; and a configuration map specified for the rule.
 This means you can define rules of your own as long as the functions that implement them respect this arity.

 There's currently no default configuration for `elvis`, but in the meantime you can take the one in `config/elvis.config` as a starting point.